MPAS Atmosphere |

 model top is at 30 km.
 The vertical coordinate in the MPAS-Atmosphere

-solver allows for both the traditional terrain following coordinate (right) and a general hybrid coordinate (left).
+solver allows for both the traditional terrain following coordinate (left) and a general hybrid coordinate (right).

 |